Women in 1950s Spain: Women and Basque nationalism in 1952

 Julene Azpeitia was a teacher involved with PNV before the Civil War.
 She fled Spain following the war, but returned by 1947 where she took a teaching job at a Provincial Council school of Bilbao.
 The regime punished her with jail time in 1949, and was let out in 1952.

-Julene Azpeitia returned to teaching in 1952, this time in Burgos before retiring in 1958.
+Azpeitia returned to teaching in 1952, this time in Burgos before retiring in 1958.
 She returned to writing Basque and Spanish language children books, publishing a number of stories in the next sixteen years.

 ETA was founded in 1952 at the University of Duesto in Bilbao.
 The organizations founders were unhappy with what they saw as the failure of the Basque Nationalist Party to unify the Basque people in hatred against the Spanish state following a failed strike effort in 1952 in Bilbao.
 The seven founders believed PNV was ineffective because they were not engaging in active, violent opposition to the regime.

 1953

 In 1953, a pact was signed by the United States and Spain which saw American troops stationed in Spain.
 These troops brought with them a consumerist attitude and American dollars to assist in the Spanish economy.
 Their arrival marked a transition point in the Franco regime from an autarky economy to a consumerist economy.

 The Spanish Association of University Women was created in 1953 in Oviedo, and then later that same year in Madrid.
 Delegations were then created in Barcelona in 1970, and Granada, Valencia, Santander, A Coruña and Valladolid in 1974 and 1975.

 Errose Busting was a writer and Emakume Abertzale Batza member.
 Before the Civil War, she worked as a reporter for Euzkadi where her work was nominated for an award.
 During the war, she was a journalist for Eguna, before leaving for exile in Basile.
 At the end of the war, she returned to live in Mañaria with her sister.
 Busting died on 20 August 1953 of leukemia.

 ETA grew in the summer of 1953 when they recruited two smaller organizations into their own.
 In this period, the organization was known as Ekin and was dominated by students and young people.
 They began to get more members and adherents, and soon caught the attention of the Basque Nationalist Party.

-Following the death of PSOE leader Tomás Centeno in 1953, in prison, the PSOE Executive Committee and broader leadership were largely destroyed.
+Following the death of SSWP leader Tomás Centeno in 1953, in prison, the SSWP Executive Committee and broader leadership were largely destroyed.